Up to 60% off sofas & mattresses — limited‑time deals.

 OhGeni Mattress Reviews (2026)

-OhGeni’s lineup spans an affordable raised air mattress plus two bed-in-a-box options (all-foam and hybrid) aimed at shoppers who want a medium feel and cooling-forward materials.
-In our testing, the foam model excelled for couples and pressure relief, the hybrid felt steadier at the edges and easier to move on, and the air options worked best for guests and short-term setups rather than long-term primary sleep.
+OhGeni’s mattress lineup breaks into two boxed beds and two raised airbeds.
+In our testing, the foam model was the quietest for couples and the strongest at pressure relief, the hybrid felt steadier at the edge and easier to move across, and both airbeds worked better for guests and short stays than for a full-time primary bed.

 Product Overview